-The AFC (Automatic Frequency Control) Mode option, shown in Figure 138, compensates for frequency offset in the received signal relative to the expected carrier frequency.
+The AFC (Automatic Frequency Control) Mode option, shown in Figure 144, compensates for frequency offset in the received signal relative to the expected carrier frequency.
 Demodulators for all modes in the RDMS[TM] contain frequency-tracking loops that can accommodate some amount of frequency offset.
 The amount of offset that can be tolerated depends on the mode and is generally a small percentage of the bit rate.
 If the input frequency offset is greater than this amount, then AFC is needed to make up the difference.

 The two main sources of offset are (1) reference oscillator frequency differences between the transmitter and the receiver, and (2) Doppler shift.
 Reference oscillator differences are constant or very slowly time-varying.
 Doppler shift, by its nature, tends to be dynamic.
 The optimal AFC mode depends on the source and magnitude of the frequency offset.
 Valid selections are Off, Acquire, Hold, and Track.
+In general, Quasonix recommends setting the AFC Mode to Off if possible.